dedevillela/VRS-Operator-Flags/README.md

 - Copy the desired files contained in the 'OperatorFlags' folder you've just downloaded, and paste them into the VRS 'Operator Flags' folder configured under the Tools/Options/Data Sources tab.

 - With the Custom Content Plugin enabled on VRS, go to "Tools>Plugins..." and press the "Options" button.
-Then fill in the field "Inject file:" with absolute path to you local file "CustomOperatorFlags.js" for example `C:\Downloads\VRS-Operator-Flags\CustomOperatorFlags.js` then, set set the values for **At:** to *END* of *HEAD*.
+Then fill in the field "Inject file:" with absolute path to your local file "CustomOperatorFlags.js" in the *release* folder.
+For example `C:\Downloads\VRS-Operator-Flags\release\CustomOperatorFlags.js` then, set set the values for **At:** to *END* of *HEAD*.
 Set the *Address* field  to asterisk (*), and check "Enabled" to activate the plugin.
 Press the "OK" button.

 When you press **OK** the plugin will note that the site root is blank.
 That is OK unless you need to set it for some other reason.